bgamari/ghc-wiki-import/records.md

 >
 >
 > Rather than strictly re-use modules it would make more sense to have a name-spacing construct that is shared between both records and modules - hopefully this would make implementation easier.
+Overall this seems to be more of an implementation detail that may have a side effect of making local modules easier to implement than a concrete design proposal relating to records - GregWeber.
 >
 >